sematext/docs/docs/agents/sematext-agent/platform-support-policy.md

 The Sematext Agent is designed for compatibility across all major GNU/Linux distributions and platforms.
 Our commitment extends to providing support throughout the entire lifecycle of distros and platforms.

-If a specific version is not listed below, running the agent may still be possible, and we encourage you to explore its functionality on those versions to determine compatibility and performance.
+If a specific version is not listed below, Sematext Agent is still very likely to run, and we encourage you to explore its functionality on those versions.

 ## Linux